Kurento/kurento/README.md

 npm install kws-media-api
 ```

+Alternatively, or if you want to modify the KWS Media API code or generate
-Alternatively, you can download the code using git and install manually its
+yourself the browser version of the library, you can download the development
+code files using git and install manually its dependencies:
-dependencies:

 ```bash
 git clone https://github.com/Kurento/kws-media-api.git